pepopo978/nampower/README.md

 There are 3 separate queues for the following types of spells: GCD(max size:1), non GCD(max size:5), and on-hit(max size:1).

+### Why do I need a buffer?
+From my own testing it seems that a buffer is required on spells to avoid "This ability isn't ready yet"/"Another action in progress" errors.
+By that I mean that if you cast a gcd spell every 1.5 seconds without your ping changing you will occasionally get errors from the server and your cast will get rejected.
+If you have 150ms+ ping this can be very punishing.

+I believe this is related to the server tick during which incoming spells are processed.
+There is logic to subtract the server processing time from your gcd in vmangos but turtle does not appear to be doing this.

+To compensate for what seems to be a 50ms server tick the default buffer in nampower.cfg is 55ms.
+If you are close to the server you can experiment with lowering this value.
+You will occasionally get errors but if they are infrequent enough for you the time saved will be worth it.

+Non gcd spells also seem to be affected by this.
+I suspect that only one spell can be processed per server tick.
+This means that if you try to cast 2 non gcd spells in the same server tick only one will be processed.
+To avoid this happening there is `NP_NonGcdBufferTimeMs` which is added after each non gcd spell.
+There might be more to it than this as using the normal buffer of 55ms was still resulting in skipped casts for me.
+I found 100ms to be a safe value.

 #### GCD Spells
 Only one gcd spell can be queued at a time.
 Pressing a new gcd spell will replace any existing queued gcd spell.